Click to view more details about each scholarship.

 Bob’s family has set up this scholarship in his memory to help Lincoln High School students wanting to continue their education.

-Brett and Danita and Torkelson Presented Ayden Kraemer with the 2022 Blake Torkelson Memorial Scholarship.
+Brett and Danita and Torkelson Presented Colton Braun with the 2023 Blake Torkelson Memorial Scholarship.

 Blake Torkelson felt that life should always be fun!
 He loved hunting of any sort.
 Waterfowl, deer, coyote, or the occasional squirrel in the back yard, Blake was on the pursuit.
 He was hard working, dedicated and always happy to help a friend in need.
 Blake enjoyed helping on the farm, working on his vehicles, four-wheeler and snowmobile.
 After graduation, Blake starting working with Bergstrom Electric as an apprentice and with that experience he knew what he wanted to pursue in life.
 Most of all, Blake loved making people laugh.